 This scholarship is named after a member of the Greater Huntsville Section who has been a member of AWS for over 40 years.
 Rayburn has been a vital part of our section and a great sponsor of welding education.
 It was his dedication and work ethic towards the welding industry that prompted the section to name this scholarship in honor of him.
 The Greater Huntsville Section of AWS would like to see a recipient of this scholarship who shares Rayburn’s dedication to welding and his value of a good work ethic attitude.

-Welder Training Scholarships
+Welder Training Scholarship

-Applications are accepted January-November and selections are made on a rolling basis until the District awards the designated funds
+Applications are accepted January-November and selections are made on a rolling basis until the District awards the designated funds for the year.